TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Connected Region Puzzles.md

 * *Constraint*: The numbers in the black cell indicate the length of the moves made.
 * *Constraint*: In the solved board, all white cells are interconnected.
 * *Constraint*: In the solved board, no black cell should share an edge.

+### Heyablock
+* *Goal*: Shade some cells on the grid.
+- *Constraint*: All black cells in a region must be connected.
+- *Constraint*: A cell with a number indicates how many cells in the region must be shaded.
+- *Constraint*: In regions without a number at least one cell must be shaded
+- *Constraint*: When two cells are orthogonally adjacent across a region boundary, at least one cell must be white.
+- *Constraint*: All white cells form one orthogonally connected area.
+- *Constraint*: A line of connected white cells cannot go through two or more region borders.

 ### Heyawake
 * *Goal*: Shade some cells in the puzzle.